 You can also shop around to compare lenders so you get the lowest fees and interest rates available.
 It may be a good idea to enlist the help of a mortgage broker if you're not sure how to go about vetting lenders.

-2. Participate in home buyer programs Illinois
+2. Participate in home buyer programs in Illinois

 Home buyers in Illinois have several options to choose from to make purchasing a home more affordable.
 The Federal Home Loan Bank of Chicago offers two down payment assistance programs — the Downpayment Plus (DPP®) and Downpayment Plus Advantage® (DPP Advantage®) — to income-eligible buyers depending on the source of their financing.